 - Do not leave children alone in the luggage compartment.
-If children are accidentally locked in the luggage compartment, they could have heat exhaustion. - Do not allow children to open or close the back door.
+If children are accidentally locked in the luggage compartment, they could have heat exhaustion or any other injuries. - Do not allow children to open or close the back door.
 Doing so may cause the back door to move unexpectedly, or cause the child's hands, head, or neck to be caught by the closing back door.